Mychal Judge: Legacy

 On September 15, 2001, 3,000 people attended Judge's funeral Mass at St. Francis of Assisi Church, which was presided over by Cardinal Edward Egan, the Archbishop of New York.
 Former President Bill Clinton and Senator Hillary Rodham Clinton also attended.
 President Clinton said that Judge's death was a "special loss.
 We should lift his life up as an example of what has to prevail.
 We have to be more like Father Mike than the people who killed him."

 Judge was buried in the friars' plot at Holy Sepulchre Cemetery in Totowa, New Jersey.
 On October 11, 2001, Brendan Fay organized a "Month's Mind Memorial" in Good Shepherd Chapel, General Theological Seminary, New York.
 It was an evening of prayer, stories, traditional Irish music, and personal testimonials about Judge.

-Three people in the Roman Catholic Church called for the canonization of Judge.
+Some Catholics called for the canonization of Judge.
 The Orthodox-Catholic Church of America declared him a saint.
-Two people say they experienced miraculous healings through prayers to Judge.
-Evidence of miracles is required for canonization in the Catholic Church.
+Two people have said they experienced miraculous healings through prayers to Judge.

 Judge's fire helmet was presented to Pope John Paul II.
 France awarded him the Légion d'honneur.
 Some members of the United States Congress nominated him for the Congressional Gold Medal, as well as the Presidential Medal of Freedom.
 In 2002, the City of New York renamed the portion of West 31st Street on which the friary where he lived is located as "Father Mychal F. Judge Street", and christened a commuter ferry the Father Mychal Judge in his honor in 2002.

 In 2002, the United States Congress passed The Mychal Judge Police and Fire Chaplains Public Safety Officers Benefit Act into law.
 The law extended federal death benefits to chaplains of police and fire departments, and also marked the first time the federal government extended equal benefits for same-sex couples by allowing the domestic partners of public safety officers killed in the line of duty to collect a federal death benefit.
 This act was signed into law on June 24, 2002, but would be retroactive only to September 11, 2001.

 The New York Press Club instituted The Rev. Mychal Judge Heart of New York Award, which is presented annually for the news story or series that is most complimentary of New York City.